 The more personalized the campaign and content, the more effective it will be.
 These accounts are valuable enough to make it worthwhile to go the extra mile.
 So develop content that is customized to the account’s specific goals, challenges and needs.
 Firms are seeing more ABM success when they develop highly customized offers based on their research.

-In my next post, I’ll go deeper into HOW to implement account-based strategies including several case studies that go into detail on how firms have achieved success with ABM.
+In my next post, I’ll go deeper into HOW to implement account-based strategies including details on how firms have achieved success with ABM.
+Here’s a case study on how we approached account-based marketing for a FinTech firm.

 If you’d like to talk about whether ABM might work for your firm, email me to schedule a call.
 I’m happy to explore options with you.

-You can also check out this related content:
+You can also check out this related content about Account Based Marketing and Sales: